gothinkster/realworld/README.md

 ### How does it work?

-You can choose any frontend (React, Angular 2, etc) and any backend (Node, Django, etc) and see how they power a real world, fullstack app called "Conduit" [(demo)](https://angularjs.realworld.io).
+You can choose any frontend (React, Angular 2, etc) and any backend (Node, Django, etc) and see how they power a real world, beautifully designed fullstack app called "Conduit" [(demo)](https://angularjs.realworld.io).

 ### Wait, I can use _any_ frontend with _any_ backend?